Peac-h/14_css-hovers/README.md

 Project is on bases of [100dayscss](https://100dayscss.com/) css challenges, 3 separate challanges combined in 1.

-Made fully responsive for all screen sizes.
+Made responsive for all screen sizes.
+For non-hover devices relevant note is appearing.

 Once again could't stand the temptation of designing it in comics world style. **Hope, you'll enjoy it.**